-Since launch, approximately eighty GPS trials have been executed, in order to evaluate GPS Rx data quality, performance in orbit and to evaluate single-point position determination accuracy.
-Cold-start experimentation, involved evaluating the effect of manipulating several important variables including the GPS antenna attitude, Rx on-time, and logging frequency.
-Warm start experimentation required further customization, with experimentation focused on issuing initial time and position estimates, and assigning GPS channels to particular GPS constellation spacecraft.
+Since launch, approximately sixty GPS trials have been executed, in order to evaluate GPS Rx data quality, performance in orbit and to evaluate single-point position determination accuracy.
+Dozens of parameters were varied, the key ones being the GPS antenna attitude, Rx on-time, logging frequency, and supplied initial time and position estimates (to warm-start the GPS Rx).

 When experimenting with cold-starts, it was found that GPS antenna attitude held considerable importance in establishing a position-velocity-time (PVT) estimate.
-Pointing the GPS antenna towards zenith typically returned a position estimate (four or more GPS spacecraft locked), provided that the GPS Rx on-time was greater than 20 minutes.
-When the GPS antenna attitude was pointed towards the horizon, however, (forward, or anti-velocity), PVT estimates were obtained after 55 minutes.
+Pointing the GPS antenna towards zenith typically returned a position estimate (four or more GPS spacecraft locked), provided that the GPS Rx on-time was greater than 15 minutes.
+When the GPS antenna attitude was pointed towards the horizon (specifically, anti-velocity), PVT estimates were not obtained within 20 minutes.
+Position estimates were acquired when pointing in attitudes other than zenith during GPS occultation experiments (see below).
+This was, however, only possible after warm-starting the receiver.